domachine/ember-express-coffee/README.md

     $ bower install
     $ grunt server

-  This launches a `connect` instance instance and mounts the application.
+  This launches a `connect` instance and mounts the application.
 So all you have to do is open `http://localhost:3000` in your browser and start coding.
 After each change the page is reloaded automatically due to `livereload`.

 ### Source structure